Table of Contents:

 - Where portable formats exist of the same publication (Adobe PDF or EPUB), these should be deposited instead.

-- Where the publication only exists in formats for the Web, please contact the Web Harvesting section to make harvesting arrangements.
+- Where the publication only exists in formats for the Web, please contact the Digital Legal Deposit section to discuss harvesting arrangements.

 Options for deposit of digital publications:

 - Online via the Digital Collection's Upload platform (files 200 MB or less at a time) (archived site):

 - Before depositing publications, you will need to register with LAC.
 Upon completion of the registration process, you will receive a login that will enable you to submit publications.